Reliez Valley, California

-Reliez Valley is a census-designated place in Contra Costa County, California.
+Reliez Valley is a census-designated place in Contra Costa County, California, United States.
 Reliez Valley sits at an elevation of 299 ft.
-The 2020 United States census reported Reliez Valley's population was 3,354.
+The 2020 United States census reported Reliez Valley's population as 3,354.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 2.360 square miles (6.113 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP has a total area of 2.360 square miles (6.113 km^{2}), all land.